 Airfare.
-To identify the lowest airfare, City officials and employees should use an online travel search engine that compares flights across major airlines.
+To identify the lowest airfare, City officials should use an online travel search engine that compares flights across major airlines.
 Baggage handling fees for one checked bag shall be reimbursed.

 Automobile.
-Mileage driving using an official or employee's personal vehicle to conduct City business shall be reimbursed at Internal Revenue Service (IRS) rates in effect on the date of travel for all miles driven in the conduct of official business in excess of the official or employee's regular commute.
+Mileage driving using an official's personal vehicle to conduct City business shall be reimbursed at Internal Revenue Service (IRS) rates in effect on the date of travel for all miles driven in the conduct of official business in excess of the official's regular commute.
 The IRS rates are designed to compensate the driver for gasoline, insurance, maintenance, and other expenses associated with operating the vehicle.
 This amount does not include bridge and road tolls, which are also reimbursable.

 Car rental.
-Charges for rental vehicles may be reimbursed under this provision if more than one City official or employee is attending an out of town conference, and it is determined that sharing a rental vehicle is more economical than other forms of transportation.
+Charges for rental vehicles may be reimbursed under this provision if the City official is attending an out of town conference, and it is determined that renting a vehicle is more economical than other forms of transportation.
 In making such determination, the cost of the rental vehicle, parking and gasoline will be compared to the combined cost of such other forms of transportation.